Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Texel RateThe GeForce GTX 550 Ti will be a lot (about 52%) more effective at texture filtering than the GeForce GT 450 (OEM). (explain)
+Texel RateThe GeForce GTX 550 Ti should be much (about 52%) faster with regards to AF than the GeForce GT 450 (OEM). (explain)

-Pixel RateThe GeForce GTX 550 Ti is a small bit (approximately 14%) better at FSAA than the GeForce GT 450 (OEM), and capable of handling higher resolutions while still performing well. (explain)
+Pixel RateThe GeForce GTX 550 Ti should be a bit (approximately 14%) more effective at FSAA than the GeForce GT 450 (OEM), and also will be capable of handling higher resolutions while still performing well. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison